-- Coverage of the data collection is almost complete for public hospitals in peer groups A and B. Hospitals in these peer groups provided approximately 69% of all Emergency Department services. - The quality of the data reported for Indigenous status in Emergency Departments has not been formally assessed, therefore caution should be exercised when interpreting these data. - As coverage is limited to hospitals in peer groups A and B, disaggregation by remoteness area and Indigenous status should be interpreted with caution.
+- Coverage of the data collection is almost complete for public hospitals in peer groups A and B. Hospitals in these peer groups provided approximately 69% of all Emergency Department services. - The quality of the data reported for Indigenous status in emergency departments has not been formally assessed for completeness; therefore, caution should be exercised when interpreting these data. - As the indicator is limited to hospitals in peer groups A and B, disaggregation by remoteness and Indigenous status should be interpreted with caution. - Remoteness and socioeconomic status are based on the reported area of usual residence of the patient.